Snow or rain camp must-haves

 Plan to eat more than usual (your energy output is up).
 You can eat all unheated food, but warm stuff feels good.

-In really bad weather it’s easier to cook only things that have boiling water added to them, like cups of mashed potatoes, noodle entrees and soup.
+In really bad weather it’s easier to cook only things that have boiling water added to them, like cups of mashed potatoes, noodle entrees, ramen and soup.
 With them you could have salad and sandwiches/wraps, raw veggies and fruit, crackers/cheese and cookies.
 Some people only bring simple things like this, and spend less time cooking and cleaning up, having more time to play.
 One guy on the ’98 trip seemed to always be eating only peanut butter and jelly sandwiches, and he may have eaten better than others who planned extravagant menus.

 A suggested sandwich combo for gastro-nouveau dining: